MohammedAbdulRahman0704/NeuroSpark---Smart-Spaced-Repetition-Flashcard-Engine/README.md

 ## Theme Customization

-Toggle between light and dark themes using the theme switch in the top navigation bar.
-Your preference is automatically saved and persists between sessions.
+Toggle between light and dark themes using the theme switch is in customization and will be corrected very soon.

 ## Progressive Web App